AlainDaccache/Quantropy/README.md

 ## Step #3 Portfolio Construction

+When designing an investment strategy, we:
+1. Screen Stocks based on some criteria.
+Some papers eliminate
+2.
 Strategies dictate the choice of the stocks, direction of the trade, allocation of portfolio balance to those stocks, as well as entry and exit conditions

 ### Stock Selection Strategies